Sampling from Potts on random graphs of unbounded degree via random-cluster dynamics: The FK-dynamics shatters quickly on random graphs

 \section{The FK-dynamics shatters quickly on random graphs}

-Our first goal in this section is to prove the following theorem establishing the existence of $T = O(1)$ (in continuous-time) such that for $t\ge T$, the FK-dynamics chain on the random graph $\cG$ initialized from the all-wired configuration, denoted $X_{\cG,t}^1$, is shattered, i.e., all the connected components of the FK-dynamics configuration are small; recall Definition~\ref{def:(k,r)-sparse} for a precise formulation.
+Our first goal in this section is to prove the following theorem establishing the existence of $T = O(1)$ (in continuous-time) such that for $t\ge T$, the FK-dynamics chain on the random graph $\cG$ initialized from the all-wired configuration (i.e., all edges are open), denoted $X_{\cG,t}^1$, is shattered, i.e., all the connected components of the FK-dynamics configuration are small; recall Definition~\ref{def:(k,r)-sparse} for a precise formulation.

 \begin{theorem} Fix $q \ge 1$, $\gamma>1$, and $p<p_u(q,\gamma)$.
 For every $\epsilon>0$, there exists $\kappa$ such that if $(\vdn)_n\in \cD_{\gamma,\kappa}$, the following holds.
 There exists $T = O(1)$ such that for every $t\ge T$ and every $v$, with probability $1-o(n^{-10})$, $\cG\sim \Pcm$ is such that